jonesangga/fungeo/log.md

 # Log

+#### 25-05-25

+- add optional elKind in TypeCheck after base
+- overload ++ for list concat
+- implement list

 #### 24-05-25

+- make temporary Ccurv function to create Circle given a curvature later it should be namespaced
+- display help on start up
+- new help.ts file
+- make Clear/0 native procedure
+- remove Clear token, Op, and in vm switch
+- add test for native procedure with no arg
 - bug: cannot print <fn funcname>.
 Change to {fn funcname}
 - make native procedure Help/0
 - support native procedure that doesnt have arg